shminglebob/CGT-141-Final/static/md/Three Link Inverse Kinematics.md

 The easiest way to understand and solve this problem is by projecting the entire equation onto a plane and solving as if it was a system in $\mathbb{R}^2$.
 Projecting something onto a plane might sound scary but we can just fake it by rotating the entire system to be on the xy-plane then rotating it back after.

 To do this, we do have to define another variable, $\theta_y$.
-Assuming that the y-axis is up, <a href="https://en.wikipedia.org/wiki/Right-hand_rule" target="_blank" class="info-hover">x-axis is left</a> and z-axis is forward, $\theta_y$ would be the angle we rotate around the y-axis.
+Assuming that the y-axis is up, <a href="https://en.wikipedia.org/wiki/Right-hand_rule" target="_blank" class="info-hover">x-axis is left<span class="info-box"><span class="info-title">Unity uses left-hand rule.
+The x-axis is right instead.</span></span></a> and z-axis is forward, $\theta_y$ would be the angle we rotate around the y-axis.
 First we want to make sure that everything is calculated locally so if $O$ is not $(0,0,0)$ then it won't accidentally calculate a wrong end effector position.

 So let's define $E_L$ as the end effector position in respect to the origin's position: $E_L=E-O$.
 We can actually simplify this problem further into a two-link problem if we just use the up vector, $E_{up}$, and the third link length, $l_3$, to offset the entire system: $P_T=E-O-l_3E_{up}$.
 This gives us the local position of an intermediate target.